ArazAslanian/Life-Enhancer/README.md

 # Life-Enhancer

+note: you have to open images in new tab to see full size

 During the semester, I have been learning a lot about user-experience, IoT devices, and how they claim to be making our lives easier.

 I started getting annoyed with how useless some IoT devices are.
 I also started thinking a lot about how those IoT devices make us even more dependent on technology, and as a result we might get even more addicted to them.